 Notre Dame Christmas Market

-Notre Dame may have suffered a devastating fire earlier this year, but the annual Marché de Noel Paris Notre Dame returns this year.
+Notre Dame may have suffered a devastating fire in 2019, but the annual Marché de Noel Paris Notre Dame still sets up at the Square René Viviani.
+Considered one of the most picturesque Christmas markets in Paris, visitors find a quaint Christmas market with around 30 stalls.
 It’s here you’ll find true French artisans and craftsmen, along with a selection of regional French specialties to sample.
 Santa Claus also comes on the market for the little ones to get a photo with.

 Paris Christmas Light Displays